-A letter discovered in O’Hara’s house by her grandson Conor Fitzsimons certainly suggests that Ford loved her.
+A letter discovered in O’Hara’s house by her grandson Conor Fitzsimons in 2019 certainly suggests that Ford loved her.

 In the letter, Ford says: “Oh Maureen, my darling, I love you so much!
 Thank you my love for the few months happiness you have given me.
 I miss you so much.
 God, I long for you.
 I dream of you.
 Your face is constantly in my dreams.”

 The date of the letter is unknown, but it is believed to have been written around the time of the filming of The Quiet Man.